jeromeetienne/threex/README.md

 });
 ```

-## Bower To Handle Publishing/retrieval Of Threex Modules
+## Bower To Publish Threex Modules

 Here is how to publish your module.